In organic chemistry, we often use cyclic compounds. A typical cyclic compound is cyclohexane, and these compounds are used in synthetic reactions.

 There Are Strains and Steric Hindrances in Cyclic Compounds

 The compound has an ideal form.
-However, if the movement is restricted, as in the case of a cyclic compound, it will cause strain within the molecule.
+However, if the movement is restricted, as in the case of a cyclic compound, it will cause strain in the molecule.
 As a result, the energy possessed by the molecule will be higher.

-The main types of these strains are known to the following.
+The following types of strains are known.

 - Angle strain (bond angle strain)